 BRIDGES Project Details

-• Projects last approximately 8 weeks during the summer, typically starting in mid-June and concluding in early August.
+• Projects last approximately 8 weeks during the summer, typically starting in mid-June and concluding in late August.

 • Companies provide a project proposal based on an existing business issue.

 • Based on students’ profiles and their professional aspirations, Graduate Business Career Management staff will match students with projects.